ubuntu-flutter-community/rss.dart/README.md

 # rss.dart

-This is a fork of https://github.com/sudame/dart-rss (which itself is a fork of https://github.com/witochandra/webfeed) :fork_and_knife: :fork_and_knife: that is updated for dart 3 and Flutter 3.10.
+This is a fork of https://github.com/sudame/dart-rss (which itself is a fork of https://github.com/witochandra/webfeed) :fork_and_knife: :fork_and_knife: that is updated for Dart 3.

-We publish this updated package under rss.dart.
+We publish this updated package under rss_dart.

 A dart package for parsing RSS1.0 / RSS2.0 / Atom feed.